Firoz-Hasan/MVVM-DataBinding-LIveData-Retrofit-Coroutines-DependencyInjection-Kotlin/README.md

    *
    Business logic should be part of viewmodel

-   This is a experiment project which aims to provide fundamental idea about LifecycleObserver, ViewModel, LiveData.
-   /* UNDERSTANDING VIEWMODEL & LIVEDATA

    VIEWMODEL :
    wht it does is : * it provides the data to UI. * load the data fm network or db